inforkgodara/automate-whatsapp-messages-python-script/README.md

 This is a simple script that sends multiple WhatsApp messages using python script.
 This is used for educational purposes only.
 Please don't ruin anyone's phone by sending multiple messages.

+## Demo
+* Video clip on youtube of the script execution. https://youtu.be/tPm7Zvn4pFY

 ## Prerequisites

 In order to run the python script, your system must have the following programs/packages installed.